 - Clergy.
 At your request, our ICU staff can summon clergy members from any faith at any time, day or night.

 - Gift Shop.
-Our gift shop is located on the main floor and offers a selection of newspapers, magazines, small gifts, cards, candy and gum.
+Our gift shop is located on the main floor and offers a selection of newspapers, magazines, flowers, small gifts, cards, candy and gum.

 Our ICU Team

 Our ICU team is made up of expert physicians and healthcare professionals from a variety of specialty areas and includes:

 - Critical care physicians (intensivists).
 Our intensivists are certified in critical care medicine and oversee the care provided to Rutland ICU patients.
 An intensivist may act as a primary physician, a consultant or an advisor to the primary physician.

 - Unit nursing director.
 Our nursing director is responsible for the overall activities of the ICU, 24 hours a day, and ensures that each patient receives high-quality, individualized care.

 - ICU nurses.
 Our ICU nurses are specially trained to care for the critically ill, and many of our RNs are certified in critical care.

 - Respiratory therapists.
 Our registered respiratory therapists play an important role in helping patients with breathing problems.
 In coordination with a physician, they manage ventilators, administer special breathing treatments, assist with breathing exercises and educate patients on how to maintain healthy breathing.

 - Clinical pharmacists.
 Our pharmacists assigned to the ICU are responsible for monitoring selected areas of a patient’s drug therapy.
 Prior to discharge, our pharmacists are available to assist patients and their families with questions about the medications they will be taking at home.